juancumbeq/DAW_M07_Server_Environment_Exercises/README.md

 ## [Example 11: PHP Functions](https://github.com/juancumbeq/DAW_M07_Server_Environment_Exercises/blob/main/Ex_11_PHP_Functions.php)
-In this exercise we are applying knowledge about the cookies and how they can be used to store information while at the same time we navigate through different pages.
+In this exercise, we are applying knowledge about cookies and how they can be used to store information while navigating through different pages.
 ````php
 <?php
     if (!isset($_COOKIE['valor'])) {
       $aleatorio = rand(0, 10);

       // implode convierte una lista/array en un string
       setcookie('valor', implode(';', [$aleatorio, time()]), time() + 20);
     } else {